Video Production Guide

 Motion Time Lapse Video

 Time lapse is the process of taking a frame of video at a preset interval that’s longer than the normal 24-30 frames per second of video.
-The result is that motion is sped up and long processes can be condensed down to a few seconds.
+The result is that motion is sped up and long processes condensed down to a few seconds.
 This technique, especially when combined with motion, can produce some of the most attention-grabbing shots of the video.

 Aerial Drone Video